I move: "That the Bill be now read a Second Time."

 Section 11 provides that a health service provider must set out in writing its procedures for making open disclosures of notifiable patient safety incidents to patients.
 Section 12 addresses openness and transparency and sets out that both health service providers and health practitioners, when making an open disclosure under this Bill, must provide all relevant information to the patient, or his or her relevant person, and, where appropriate, any other health service to address the consequences of that incident.

 Part 3 addresses the procedure for making an open disclosure of a notifiable incident.
-It is one matter to do open disclosure.
+It is one matter to practise open disclosure.
 How open disclosure happens is equally important.
 I have met patients who have been openly disclosed to but in a less than satisfactory manner.
 Section 13 requires that an open disclosure must be made on behalf of the health services provider by the principal health practitioner.
 If the principal health practitioner is not available, or not in a position to make the open disclosure, the health services provider will identify an appropriate health practitioner to make the disclosure.

 Section 14 requires the health services provider to take all reasonable steps to make the disclosure to the patient and-or his or her relevant person as soon as practicable, having regard to the circumstances of the notifiable patient safety incident.
 Section 15 details matters to be addressed by the health services provider before making the open disclosure of the notifiable patient safety incident.
 These matters include the appropriate time, given an assessment of the circumstances; to whom the disclosure should be made; the making of an apology; the complexity of the information; the assignment of a designated person to liaise with the patient; and preparing a statement in writing about the incident.